-Design of Fiber-Optic Distributed Temperature Sensing (DTS) Well Installations
+Design of Fiber-Optic DTS and DAS Well Installations

-- Background and procedures for selecting candidate wells for DTS monitoring and for selecting specific monitoring options such as DTS and pressure gauges.
+- The first segment of the training covers the background and procedures for selecting candidate wells for DAS and DTS monitoring and for selecting specific monitoring options such as DTS, DAS and pressure gauges.
 A brief set of examples and exercises will illustrate the cost-benefit analysis one may employ during the selection and planning phases.

-- The completion components, installation equipment and processes, and the commissioning or start-up procedures needed to install and operate a fiber-optic monitoring system.
-Several well configurations will be considered, including offshore (dry tree), onshore oil, unconventional gas, thermal and injection wells.
+- The second training segment addresses the completion components, installation equipment and processes, and the commissioning and start-up procedures needed to install and operate a fiber-optic monitoring system.
+Several well configurations will be considered, including offshore (dry tree), onshore oil and unconventional gas, thermal, and injection wells.

 Who Should Attend

 This course is for completion, production, surveillance, and reservoir engineers who need an introduction to the design of fiber-optic distributed temperature sensing well installations.

 0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.